Updated 30 July 2020

 See the Approved staff web page for further information.

 We will continue to keep the situation under review in line with government advice

 It is important to take a break from work activity, particularly with the additional pressures caused by coronavirus and as the University leave year runs until 30 September, it is reasonably practicable for the majority of staff to take all their annual leave by this date.
 Therefore our normal annual leave policy applies and leave should be booked in the normal way.

 There may be some staff, such as the Critical Activity Team members (those members of staff who have been authorised to remain on campus to ensure that the University’s essential services continue), who are unable to take their leave by the end of the leave year.
 In such cases and on an exceptional basis, the carry forward of leave will be approved.

 The University closure dates also still apply so we also strongly encourage you to take a break from your work activity during these dates.

 We also recognise that many of you may have your normal holiday arrangements cancelled or postponed due to the unprecedented conditions.
 However, it is still important to take a break from work and so we would encourage you to still take the period of leave.

-To enable staff to advise us in a timely manner about any sickness absence or self-isolation absence relating to Coronavirus/Covid 19, from week commencing 6 April we are asking you to report via the HR Self Service system (ESS).
+To enable staff to advise us in a timely manner about any sickness absence relating to coronavirus/covid-19, from week commencing 6 April we are asking you to report via the HR Self Service system (ESS).
 This will allow us to provide appropriate support and advice for your wellbeing.
-Absence not related to Covid-19 should continue to be reported in the normal way.
-View guidance for line managers and staff.
+Absence not related to covid-19 should continue to be reported in the normal way.
+View guidance for line managers and staff

 If you are on sick leave and you have a period of annual leave booked, and you have followed the notification process, the period of illness will be recorded as sickness absence rather than annual leave.
 When you are better, please notify your manager and complete the return to work form.
 If your period of sick leave ends before the date that your holiday was due to end, you will move onto annual leave for the remaining period.